tall1on/ExaGameBooster/README.md

 ### Supported CPU's

-> **_NOTE:_**  If your CPU isn't listed you probably don't need this program.
-This program solves scheduler issues caused by multi-die CPU's.
+> **_NOTE:_**  If your CPU is not in the list, you probably do not need this program.
+This program solves scheduler problems caused by multi-die CPUs.

 #### AMD Ryzen Raphael (7000 Series)
 | Version | Ryzen 9 7950X3D | Ryzen 9 7900X3D | Ryzen 9 7950X | Ryzen 9 7900X |